-Exercising our rights via proxy voting is an important element of the public equity portfolio management service we provide to our advisory clients who have authorized us to address these matters on their behalf.
-As a fiduciary, our guiding principle in performing proxy voting is to seek to make decisions that favor proposals that in our view maximize a company's shareholder value.
+Exercising our rights via proxy voting is an important element of the public equity portfolio management service we provide to our advisory clients who have authorised us to address these matters on their behalf.
+As a fiduciary, our guiding principle in performing proxy voting is to seek to make decisions that favour proposals that in our view maximise a company's shareholder value.
 This reflects our belief that sound corporate governance can create a framework within which a company can be managed for the long-term benefit of shareholders.

-Goldman Sachs Asset Management has developed a customized Global Proxy Voting Policy (the Policy), in order to execute our voting responsibilities where clients have delegated proxy voting responsibility to us.
-We seek to update the Policy annually to incorporate current issues and evolving views about key governance topics.
-The Policy is broken down regionally and allows us to take a nuanced approach to voting that is region and country specific.
-Please refer to the Policy in full for more details on our approach.
+Goldman Sachs Asset Management has developed a customised Global Proxy Voting Policy (the Policy), in order to execute our voting responsibilities where clients have delegated proxy voting responsibility to us.